miloszwierucki/StartLandingPage/README.md

-# BootcampSSPL
+# Startup Landing Page
-My projects that I created during the Bootcamp of the Student Self-Government of the Lodz University of Technology.
+This is one of my projects that I created during the Bootcamp of the Student Self-Government of the Lodz University of Technology.